 Generic language

 One thing to avoid in your teaching cover letter is generic language that isn’t unique to the position for which you’re applying.
-Anything that broadly references your overall teaching qualifications instead of specifying how a certain qualification or experience translates to the specific position would fall into this generic language category.
+Anything that broadly references your overall teaching qualifications instead of specifying how a certain qualification or experience translates to the specific position falls into this generic language category.

 Summary of your resume

-Another trap that applicants often fall into is using their TEFL cover letter to simply summarize what’s on their resume.
+Another trap applicants often fall into is using their TEFL cover letter to simply summarize their resume.
 This is harmful to their candidacy for a few reasons.
 For starters, employers will simply gloss over what you’ve written since they’ve already seen the same information in your resume.
 Furthermore, these types of cover letters come across as boring and stiff.
 In other words, you’ll miss out on the opportunity to show your personality and make a case for your candidature for the specific position.

 Typos and other errors

 Finally, it’s essential that you avoid sending your cover letter with any typos or grammatical errors.
-While this holds true for any position, it’s all the more important when applying for a TEFL job because no school is going to want an English teacher who doesn’t have a firm grasp of grammar and spelling!
+While this holds true for any position, it’s all the more important when applying for a TEFL job because no school is going to want an English teacher who doesn’t have a firm grasp of grammar and spelling.